smrutiranjantripathy/git/git-overview.md

     - `git branch -a`
   - To check the difference between two branches:
     - `git diff < branch name -1> < branch name-2>`

+##Git Stash
+ When we want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the HEAD commit.
+Stashes operate on the principle of stack.**LIFO(Last in first out)**.
+  - To stash your files:
+    - `git stash`
+  - To get a list of all stashes:
+    - `git stash list`
+  - To recover your file:
+    - `git stash pop`

 ## Git Clone
 We use git clone to clone a remote-repository in to local system.Cloning is done using https and ssh.Public repsitories can be cloned without authentication, but for private repositories exclusive permission is required.For ssh cloning of private repositories we need to add public key at github or bitbucket settings.Https cloning requires username and password.Cloning by default clones the master branch and brings the reference to all remote branches in repository.It sets the default remote "origin" to the remote branch.
 - How to add ssh keys ?